What is a Film and Video Editor?

 |District of Columbia||$69,410|

-What Tools do Film and Video Editors Use?
+Tools & Technologies Used by Film and Video Editors

 - Microsoft Excel